macshaughnessy3/PAWS/PAWS-RaspberryPi/README.md

 ### Blutooth Audio

-In order to enable audio over classic Bluetooth the Raspberry Pi's Bluettooth must be set to `Discoverable`.
+In order to enable audio over classic Bluetooth the Raspberry Pi's Bluetooth must be set to `Discoverable`.

 ### Enable Code to run on Reboot